GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 [Visualization of RFs](#4-analyses-and-visualization-of-rfs) -- note that the [RF Quality Filtering](#3-rf-quality-filtering) step can be skipped for the corrections and completed afterwards.
-A pdf report generated as described in [Visualization of RFs](#4-analyses-and-visualization-of-rfs) helps identify stations with orientation problems.
+A pdf report generated as described in [Visualization of RFs](#4-analyses-and-visualization-of-rfs) helps identify stations with potential orientation discrepancies.
 Once a list of problematic stations is compiled, users need to run `generate_rf.py` with the same input/output parameters, but with a `correction` block added to the json configuration file, as
 follows: